shlomo-gangul/foundry-game/src/prisonerDillema.md

 4. Create tests for game and factory (ongoing)

-5. A pool to hold players funds (not really done)
+5. A pool to hold players funds (done)
 6. Validate only 2 users deposit funds to the game (done) 7.